thewh1teagle/rookie/README.md

 # rookie
-Load cookies from your web browsers
+Load cookies from any Browser on any platform

 # Install
 ```shell